 - Lianye Zhu received a fellowship to pursue a Ph.D. degree in linguistics at the City University of New York.

 - Yangting Wang is teaching ESL at Marshall University.

-- Lauren Kelley, who is now teaching ESL at South Dakota State University, writes the following about her time in the TESOL program:
+- Lauren Kelley, who is now Director of ESL Programs at South Dakota State University, writes the following about her time in the TESOL program:

 "The M.A.
 TESOL program is a tight-knit community with many opportunities for engagement and professional development.
 I have grown substantially in my knowledge of theory and practice.
 During my time in the program, I taught in the English Language Center which allowed me to immediately apply what I was learning in class.
 The practicum (LLT 896) was particularly beneficial for me because I was interested in teaching community English classes after graduation.
 I have now accepted a position teaching ESL to immigrants and refugees.
 I feel confident in my abilities as a teacher, and the TESOL program has left me well prepared for future opportunities." -Lauren Kelley, M.A.

 - Ben Martin-Bean is teaching English at Seoul National University of Science & Technology.

 - Yue Wu accepted a position with the Asia Headquarters of Education First in Shanghai as a content development editor for online classes.